 - From the exterior fabric cut ONE 5” x 1” strip.

-NOTE: As mentioned above, if you use a different length of zipper, you’ll need to adjust the size of the tab strip.
+NOTE: If you use a slightly different length of zipper, you’ll need to adjust the size of the tab strip.
 Check out the original tutorial for the math formula.

 - If using ribbon ties, cut FIVE 11” lengths.

 NOTE: The ribbon ties are optional and can be adjusted in length and position to best fit what you’d like to carry inside your pouch.

 At Your Sewing Machine & Ironing Board

 - Following manufacturer’s instructions, fuse a fleece circle to the wrong side of each exterior circle.

 - With a fabric pen or pencil, mark horizontal stitching lines at each end of the hinge tab, ½” in from each end.

 - Place the tab right sides together with the bottom end of the zipper.
 The marked stitching line on the tab should sit just above the bottom zipper stop.
 Pin in place.

 - Stitch the tab in place against the bottom end of the zipper.